ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 i’m the toothfairty and please stop swallowing your denchers #candidates

-i’m oscar the grouch and now because of SSRIs, i am neither grouchy or able to ejaculate #candidates
+i’m oscar the grouch and now because of SSRIs, i am neither grouchy or able to ejaculate #candidates #best

-the first rule of book club is no fights #candidates
+the first rule of book club is no fights #bsst #candidates

 sorry kids, this school bus is no longer allowed on field trips into ralphs asshole Sorry Kids, This School Bud is No Longer Allowed on Field Trips Into Ralph’s Asshole #best #candidates